 Sectarian fighting between the government and rebel groups has impeded economic growth and development in this largely rural country whose economy depends primarily on subsistence agriculture, forestry, and mining.
 Given these difficult circumstances Zakat Foundation of America (ZF) has focused mainly on providing basic necessities and emergency aid for the refugees of the ongoing conflict in the country where ZF has also maintained a field office since 2014.

 Sources: UN Stats | World Bank | Pew Research Center

 Vital Stats for Central African Republic

 News from Central African Republic

-Ms. Yamende “When the war started,” Ms. Yamende told Zakat Foundation of America (ZF) field staff in March, “we went...
+A Central African Refugee’s Story Ms. Yamende “When the war started,” Ms. Yamende told Zakat Foundation of America (ZF) field...

-The lucky among the refugees in the camp at Sarh in Chad, have sturdy, weather-proof tents where they at least...
+Central African Refugee The lucky among the Central African Refugee in the camp at Sarh in Chad, have sturdy, weather-proof...